aaronsb/jira-cloud/docs/data-models.md

 The Jira Cloud MCP Server uses a set of well-defined data models to represent the various entities and responses from the Jira API.
 This document provides a detailed overview of these data models and their relationships.

-For detailed data model diagrams, see the generated SVG file in `docs/generated/class-diagram.svg`.
+For detailed data model diagrams, see the generated Mermaid file in `docs/generated/class-diagram.md`.

 ## Core Data Models